SDFIdk/TPM2-LUKS/README.md

 ## Fork
 * [TMP-LUKS 1.0.0](https://github.com/kelderek/TPM2-LUKS)
-the reason for forking at 1.0.0 is that with 2.0.0 it is interactive and therfor no longer script frindly
+the reason for forking at 1.0.0 is that with 2.0.0 it is interactive and therfor no longer script frindly the script has been rewriten to use BASH Funktions and exitcodes to indicate if there was an error

 ## Install
 Download tpm2-luks-unlock.sh, mark it as executable